VolhaP87/Cryptocurrency_Prediction_Analysis/README.md

 #### Baseline Model
 Baseline model was built with the help of shift operator.
 The prediction for the next day was the original series shifted to the future.

 The rolling standard deviation of the residuals as well as the residual variance were plotted.
 The graphs showed that the performance of the model varied at different points in time.
 It was due to the trends in the data.
 The series were made stationary by subtracting the Exponentially Weighted Moving Average and differencing the data.
-The stationarity of the data was then checked by the function that used rolling statistics and the Dickey-Fuller test.

-The differenced data was checked for stationarity.
-Since it was not stationary the Exponentially Weighted Moving Average was subtracted from the original data before differencing.
 The moving average is designed as such that older observations are given lower weights.
 The described method was chosen based on the following reasons: the method is widely used in finance, it smoothes the data, it is sensitive and follows data more closely without changing the values like log transformation does.
+The stationarity of the data was then checked by the function that used rolling statistics and the Dickey-Fuller test.

 The p-value associated with the Dickey-Fuller statistical test was equal to 0.008, which was less than 0.05, so it was possible to assume that the differenced data was stationary.